vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-10-creating-null-safe-comparators.md

 }
 ```

-Although it's not an overly complex task, composing multiple comparators can be generalized.
-Here is a pseudo-code algorithm for this purpose:
+## Generalizing Comparator Composition

+The process of composing multiple comparators can be generalized using the following algorithm:

     result = 0
     for (comparator : comparators):